 Karen Blixens Plads 8, 2300 København S, Søndre Campus, Building: 10-4-10

 My research focuses on Christianity as a lived religion.
 I have been particularly interested in Christianity in settings where it has not been the majority religion, but where it has had to occupy a different and less dominant position.
 I have studied figures of sainthood and the diverse relationships people hold towards religious authorities, and the interplay between orthodox and popular religion.
 Specialised in anthropological studies of Christianity, I have focused on the way religious practices have been working in an otherwise overtly secular Syrian state.
-Related to this focus on Christianity I have most recently studied the new situation for Christians and Christianity in the Levant in light of the Syrian civil war and refugee crisis, where I have worked on how prayer has been taken up as a way of coping or addressing the changed landscape of the Middle East.
+Related to this focus on Christianity I have studied the new situation for Christians and Christianity in the Levant in light of the Syrian civil war and refugee crisis, where I have worked on how prayer has been taken up as a way of coping or addressing the changed landscape of the Middle East.

 My work has been funded by grants from The Danish Council for Independent Research in the Humanities | Culture and Communication and from The Velux Foundation.

 Christianity, Sainthood, Minority relations, Syria, Lebanon, The Middle East, Secularism, Prayer, Power of Example, Qualitative Analysis, Temporality, Waiting, Future, History, Migration, Escalations

 I teach in the following subjects:

 - Qualitative Methods

 - Theory of Science

 Member of the Young Academy under the Danish Royal Academy of Science and Letters

 Ethnographies of Waiting.
 Doubt, Hope and Uncertainty.
 London: Bloomsbury (2018, paperback 2019, with Manpreet K. Janeja).